Ben-PH/os161/Documentation/learning_project/src/introduction.md

 # Introduction

 Welcome to this os161 Learning Project, where we work on practical skills, and theoretical understandings for OS engineering.
 We this piece by piece with sub-projects, such as concurrancy, system calls, and virtual memory.
-Each subproject will give you hands-on activities, and will be accompanied by the relevant thoery TODO: write thoery for hello.
+Each subproject will give you hands-on activities, and will be accompanied by the relevant thoery.

 ## Project Background